bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Windy
+- Cloudy
-- 93% humidity
+- 92% humidity
-- 23 mph wind
+- 21 mph wind
 - 100% cloud cover
 - 4 AQI 🟩
 - 0.56 inches of precipitation in the past 24 hours